Artezio/ArtBreadcrumbsBundle/Resources/doc/index.md

     schema: "%kernel.root_dir%/../src/<Vendor>/<BundleName>/config/breadcrumbs.yml"
 ```

-The schema should be looking like this:
+The schema should looks like this:

 ``` yaml
 # breadcrumbs.yml